behlock/strava-x/README.md

 ### strava—x

-Aggregation of all my GPX files from Strava to be rendered on a map.
-Pretty interesting to see which paths I've most frequently taken!
+Aggregation of GPX files to be rendered on a map.
+Pretty interesting to see which paths you take the most!